tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   From instructions at `0x404005` and `0x404009`, we first notice that the original return address is saved to the memory at `0x404056`, then the return address is overwritten by `mov [esp + 0x14], eax` at `0x404045`; this new address is computed from a loop between `0x404030` and `0x40403b`.

-  *The code above uses `ret` to divert the control flow, the new return address is calculated dynamically.
+  *The dispatcher uses `ret` to divert the control flow, the new return address is calculated dynamically.
 This technique is well known as [return oriented programming](https://en.wikipedia.org/wiki/Return-oriented_programming)*

-  The semantics of the loop is quite simple, starting from a table at address `0x404309`, it looks for an entry in this table whose the `return address` is also the current return address, when the entry is found,  the `transition address` of the entry is used as the new return address.
+  The semantics of the loop is simple, it uses `ebx` which is the current return address (c.f. `pop` at `0x40402a` as well as `push` at `0x40400f`) to looks for an entry in a table at address `0x404309`, so that the `return address` is also the current return address, when the entry is found,  the `transition address` of the entry is used as the new return address.
+The structure of entries in this table is shown below.

   ![Rop table](./reven_rop_table.png)

+  The position of the next examined entry is calculated from the position of the current entry and its length.
+So once we know the address of this table (which is `0x404309`), it can be completely parsed.

+#### Gadget bound computation and re-encryption

-  Second, there are two `call`(s) at `0x404016` and `0x404022`, the called functions are "standard" (i.e. they return to where they are called), simple but important.
+  We now notice to `call`(s) at `0x404016` and `0x404022`, the called functions are "standard" (i.e. they return to where they are called), simple but important: they are strongly correlated.
+The first one, starts at